Tony Awards 2018: Complete List of Nominations

 Ethan Slater, SpongeBob SquarePants: The Musical

-Anthony Boyle, Harry Potter and the Cursed Child, Parts 1 and 2
+Anthony Boyle, Harry Potter and the Cursed Child, Parts One and Two

 Michael Cera, Lobby Hero